gunjandatta/blog/_posts/2020/2020-02-09-callout-manager.md

 ### Step 2 - Launch Point

-To create a callout, we will first need to defint the "launch point", which refers to the html element to apply the callout to.
+To create a callout, we will first need to define the "launch point", which refers to the html element to apply the callout to.
 For example, we will locate a custom input element where the value is set to 'Run'.

 ```ts
 let elTarget = document.querySelector("input[value='Run']");